A model for cholera with infectiousness of deceased individuals and vaccination: Computational considerations

 \subsection{Effect of the parameters}

 We then proceed to a sensitivity analysis of $\R_v$ as a function of models parameters, using a global sensitivity analysis using partial rank correlation coefficients (PRCC).
+Given the wide biological uncertainty in our parameter estimates, we utilize a global sensitivity analysis across the parameter space rather than local analytical partial derivatives, which allows us to robustly capture parameter interactions across their entire plausible ranges.
 Results are shown in Figure~\ref{fig:PRCC}.
 We observe that parameters having the most influence on $\R_v$ are the rate at which humans contaminate the water, vaccine effectiveness and the rate of contamination of humans by bacteria.
 The rate of disease-induced death of course greatly lowers the reproduction number, although this is not a control parameter of the disease.
-Besides vaccine effectiveness $1-\sigma$, other control parameters playing an important role in lowering $\R_v$ are the vaccination rate $v$ and the death rate $d_C$ of bacteria.
+Besides vaccine effectiveness $\sigma$, other control parameters playing an important role in lowering $\R_v$ are the vaccination rate $v$ and the intrinsic parameters $r_C$ of the bacteria.
 Interestingly, parameters related to the route of transmission through infectious dead individuals ($e$ and $\beta_D$) have virtually no effect on the reproduction number $\R_v$.

 In the heatmaps of Figure~\ref{fig:heatmaps-Rv}, we explore in more detail how different parameters influence the vaccinated reproduction number $\R_v$.
-Note that the values of $\R_v$ shown are large but not inconsistent with values found in the literature \cite{chan2013historical,phelps2018cholera}.

 First, observe in Figure~\ref{fig:Rv-fct-betaW-betaI} that $\R_v$ depends much less on $\beta_I$ (human-to-human transmission) than it does on $\beta_W$ (water-to-human transmission), where both $\beta_I$ and $\beta_W$ vary in the same range.
-The situation is the same when plotting $\R_v$ as a function of $\beta_W$ and $\beta_D$ or, even, $\beta_I$ and $\beta_D$, although we do not show these plots for lack of space.
-Because of this observation and that in Figure~\ref{fig:PRCC}, the remainder of the computational analysis now omits parameters related to transmission originating from infectious dead bodies.
+The situation is the same when plotting $\R_v$ as a function of $\beta_W$ and $\beta_D$ or, even, $\beta_I$ and $\beta_D$, although we do not show these plots.

 Figure \ref{fig:Rv-fct-zeta-betaW} then considers the effect of two parameters whose values can be changed by using the WASH strategy: the rate $\zeta$ at which humans contaminate water and the coefficient $\beta_W$ of water-to-human pathogen transmission.
 Here, the effect is similar: decreasing the rate of contamination of water by humans, e.g., by using proper sanitation methods, or that of contaminations of humans by contaminated water, e.g., using hand washing or filtration, have the effect of greatly reducing the vaccinated reproduction number $\R_v$.